Phone : +370 (5) 204-1903

 service --status-all | grep running

-On Linux, managing services can be difficult.
-In addition to your chosen distribution, there are other tips you should be aware of if you wish to list operating services on Linux.
+On Linux, learning how to list running services on Linux can be difficult.
+In addition to your chosen distribution, there are other tips you should be aware of if you want to know how to list the services running in Linux.

 • Make a list of the services you require and their dependencies